 See if you can imagine yourself at the college...

-Use www.IHaveaPlanlowa.gov to help you document your campus visits.
-You can track your actions and add campus visit notes for each college you have saved in your portfolio.
+Use www.lHaveAPlanlowa.gov to help you document your campus visits.
+Track your actions and add campus visit notes for each college you have saved by going to your college planning portfolio located under postsecondary plans.